 The wedge-shape remains whether presented in roofless Barchetta, or Targa forms.
 Reinforcing the nautical connection, the black lower body takes the form of a boat’s hull with curved panels and ribbing.
 The white upper panels are separated by a red character line that gently widens as it travels the length of the Runabout.
 Slim pop-up LED headlights rise from the bumper when required, and an S-duct vents air through the nose, with a carbon fibre outlet tracing its path to the front bulkhead.

 So low is the nose, that the front arches stand above the sloping bodywork, with blistered wheel wells reaching in towards the centre of the chassis, and housing double-wishbone suspension with adjustable dampers and roll-bars.
-The Runabout is fitted with forged aluminum wheels on both axles, with a staggered 18/19” set-up, and Michelin Pilot Sport 4S tyres.
+The Runabout is fitted with forged aluminium wheels on both axles, with a staggered 18/19” set-up, and Michelin Pilot Sport 4S tyres.

 Behind the cabin, a large roll hoop serves as an air channel, guiding air towards the short deck.
 An enlarged engine cover hosts four of the ten horizontal louvres that dominate the rear end, and allow the engine to dispose of excess heat.
 A subtle ducktail spoiler is integrated within one of the louvres, and the twin-exit exhaust is housed within the bumper itself, breathing through two of the four square openings.